 - What and how much you ate (e.g. 1 cup boiled white rice, 200g BBQ steak).

-- Whether you ate due to hunger, boredom or upset.
+- Why you ate e.g. hunger, boredom or stress?

-Your completed food diary will provide valuable information on your eating habits, including your triggers for eating.
+Your completed food diary will provide valuable information on your eating habits, including your triggers (or drivers) for eating.

 Take up the challenge